 It's a cinch to make and comes out delicious every single time with hardly any effort to make!
 That's a dinner win if I've ever heard of one.

 When I was a kid, my mom made Jiffy cornbread from that fun little blue box.
 Her secret touch was to add a little sour cream to the mix to make it more moist and a little thicker than how it normally cooks.

-I’ve taken a page from her book and am sharing a great recipe for sour cream cornbread.
+I've taken a page from her book and am sharing a great recipe for sour cream cornbread.
 The sour cream in the cornbread recipe replaces part of the oil and helps to make the cornbread a bit thicker and denser than traditional cornbread.
-It makes a great cornbread that is sweet and moist, but doesn’t fall apart.
-I love this recipe to serve alongside chili, and it’s a great one if you are going to make tamale pie.
-It’s also perfect for buttering up with lots of honey butter.
+It makes a great cornbread that is sweet and moist, but doesn't fall apart.
+I love this recipe to serve alongside chili.
+It's also perfect for buttering up with lots of honey butter.

 Best part of this recipe?
 It only takes 5 minutes to stir together and another 20 minutes to bake.
 That means in less than a half hour, you can have a hot bread side dish on the table.
 It’s so quick and easy!
 I love to have cornbread ready when I make things like soups and chilis.
 It rounds out the meal and it’s a good option for kids who don’t love what you made (tell me I’m not the only one who has a kid who doesn’t love chili as much as you do!?).

 Should you use low fat or full fat sour cream in cornbread?

 Because you are replacing the fat and oil in this recipe with sour cream, I have found it best to use full fat sour cream and not light.

 What kind of cornmeal do you use in cornbread?